Luoq1-Xu/Stuff/FINALPROJECT-USETHEFOLDER/README.md

 Next, we have some supplementary functions that assist the main game loop functions.

 draw_bases, homeplate and draw_static are pretty self-explanatory - they manage the display of the static elements that do not move during or in between at-bats. draw_bases is where the actual drawing of the base graphic occurs, while draw_static manages the actual logic that determines the correct graphic to be displayed depending on the value of "runners".
-Admittedly, the method used is very crude.
-The value of
+Admittedly, the method used is very crude but it works (for now).
+The value of runners is stored as a three decimal place float, and the runners on base are determined by whether each decimal place is 1 or 0.
+For example, runner on first only is denoted by "0.100", while bases loaded(runners on each of the three bases) is denoted by "0.111".
+The value of runners is then changed by other functions and then draw_static updates the bases graphic accordingly.